Vikas-Kain/ML-portfolio/projects/LLM-semantic-book-recommender/README.md

-# Build a Semantic Book Recommender with LLMs – Full Course
+# A Semantic Book Recommender with LLMs

 There are five components to this project:
 * Text data cleaning (code in the notebook `data-exploration.ipynb`)